NANISOREH/cfeistel/README.md

 # cfeistel
 <p>Implementation of a basic Feistel cipher in C. Needless to say, it's just an exercise and NOT intended to be used as actual crypto.
-It operates on 16 bytes blocks and an 8 bytes key, in CBC, ECB and CTR mode, on files of any size.</p>
+It operates on 16 bytes blocks and an 8 bytes key, in CBC, ECB and CTR mode, on files of any size.
+The key is given as an input string as of now, but I'm going to make it possible to specify a file as key.</p>
 <p>The "f" part of the cipher has no real cryptographic value but still serves the purpose of showing a Feistel cipher in motion.
 It aspires to be a very simple SP network.</p>
 <p>I plan on implementing more modes of operation and a proper padding scheme and/or ciphertext stealing.
-I'm also looking into ways to parallelize the workload for the modes of operation that allow parallel computing to gain some performance. </p>
+ECB, CTR and CBC in decryption allow parallel processing.
+I'm looking for a way to parallelize CBC encryption too, at least to some extent.</p>

 # Installation
-<p>Clone this repo, cd into it and `make cfeistel`.
-Make sure you have make installed.</p>
+<p>Clone this repo, cd into it and `make`.
+Make sure you have make (and a C compiler) installed.
+Note that I may have used some Linux-specific functions to log processing progress, so it might refuse to compile anywhere else for now.</p>

 # Usage
 Encryption: